imixs/imixs-workflow/src/site/markdown/deployment/deployment_guide.md

   * _imixs-workflow-core-x.x.x.jar_  - contains the core api and xml api
   * _imixs-workflow-engine-x.x.x.jar_ - the workflow engine containing jpa and ejb components

-For following components are used for web applications or the Rest API
+  * _imixs-workflow-jax-rs-x.x.x.jar_ - contains the Imixs RESTful Web Service

+For JSF Web Applications add also:

   * _imixs-workflow-faces-x.x.x.jar_ - contains optional JSF components
-  * _imixs-workflow-jax-rs-x.x.x.jar_ - contains the Imixs RESTful Web Service

 All artifacts can be downloaded from the [Maven central repository page](https://search.maven.org/).
 In case of maven the components will be downloaded and bundled automatically during the maven build process.